Close

 Weather

 Albany gets a substantial amount of inclement weather every year.
-However, just because the roads are icy does not mean that every driver has an excuse.
+However, just because the roads are icy does not mean every driver has an excuse.
 It is every driver’s responsibility to adjust their driving practices when operating during inclement weather conditions or while there are hazardous road conditions that could hinder braking ability or cause hydroplaning.

 Drunk Driving